The Microbiome and Celiac Disease

 Your Gut Bacteria Play An Important Role In Your Health

 The gluten-free diet may not be all that is needed to treat celiac disease.
-What role do your gut bacteria/microbiome play?
+What role do the gut bacteria/microbiome play?
 Can probiotics help?

 The Microbiome Defined

-Before I explain further, it is important to talk about the microbiome.
-The term refers to the trillions of bacteria that inhabit our bodies in our gastrointestinal tract, skin, hair, etc. These bacteria are vital to our existence.
+The term microbiome refers to the trillions of bacteria that inhabit our bodies in our gastrointestinal tract, skin, hair, etc. These bacteria are vital to our existence.
 We need them.
 They also significantly impact our health.
 The genetic material they contain may be as important as the DNA we inherit from our parents and maybe influencing our predisposition to certain diseases.

 Just as we have our own genetic make-up, we also have a unique microbiome.
 The health of our microbiome appears to play a pivotal role in our overall health.
 The microbiome study is so important that the National Institutes of Health initiated the Human Microbiome Project in 2007 to determine its overall impact on health and disease.